chqzeng/MODISNN/README.md

   -N , --Ntraining   the max number of iteration, default:15 -B , --NNbands     select # of NN model input bands,only support 14B and 9B, default:14
 ```
-- after training, the model will be exported as a `.csv` file. add 14B AND 9B NN models into the `./NNModels` folder of this repository for further use by assigning the `lakeID`
+- after training, the model will be exported as a `.csv` file.
+Add 14B/9B NN models to the `./NNModels` folder and choose the model by assigning the `lakeID` in applications

 ---
-the example training result using the given `LNA.pkl`:
+the example training result using the given [`LNA.pkl`](./LNA.pkl):
 ![MODISNN_training.svg](Training/MODISNN_training.svg "MODISNN_training")